LoopKit/loopdocs/docs/loop-3/onboarding.md

 The Maximum Basal the app allows you to choose will be limited based on the basal rate schedule you just entered as well as pump limits, so make sure you put in sensible values.
 (There is a back button if you need it.)

+##### Medtronic Pump Users

+!!! alert ""
+    If you will be connecting a Medtronic pump after onboarding:

+    * The values entered here will overwrite whatever is in your Medtronic pump when you first connect it
+    * Make sure that the Delivery Limit values in the Medtronic pump are equal to or greater than the values you enter while onboarding or you will not be allowed to connect to the pump.

 #### Maximum Basal Rate

 Maximum basal rate will cap the the maximum temporary basal rate that the Loop is allowed to enact to meet your correction range when you are in closed loop and you have selected a [Dosing Strategy](loop-3-settings.md#dosing-strategy) of Temp Basal Only.
 Typically, Loop users set their maximum basal rate around 3-4 times their highest scheduled basal rate.
 When you are first beginning to use Loop, it is wise to start conservative (low) in setting your maximum basal rate.
 If your settings are incorrect in other areas (basal rates, insulin sensitivity, carb ratio, etc), you may need time to identify where settings need to be adjusted.
 This process is easier if Loop is given less latitude to set high basal rates.
 Gradually increase your maximum basal rate as your comfort and confidence in Loop increases.
 If you need help with your settings adjustment, head over to LoopTips for some [initial settings help](https://loopkit.github.io/looptips/settings/settings/).

 #### **Maximum Bolus**

 Enter your desired single bolus maximum here.
 For safety, don't set a maximum bolus limit any higher than your typical large meal bolus.
-Many people like to set a sub 10 U maximum like 9 or 9.9 U to avoid accidentally typing in a bolus of 15 instead of 1.5 U.
+Many people like to set a sub 10 U maximum like 9 or 9.9 U to avoid accidentally typing in a bolus of 10 instead of 1.0 U.

 #### Insulin Model